-Keep your cat’s food and water bowls separate from utensils which will be used for people.
-They should have their own bowls and sponge to clean the bowls with.
+- Keep your cat’s food and water bowls separate from utensils which will be used for people.
+Cats should have their own bowls and cleaning utensils to wash the bowls with.

-Bleach is the best method to kill salmonella bacteria in the environment.
-A ratio of 1:32 can be used.
-Surfaces should be cleaned before the application of bleach as organic matter can deactivate it.
+- Bleach is the best method to kill salmonella bacteria in the environment at a ratio of 1:32.
+Clean surfaces before application of bleach as organic matter deactivates it.

-Bleach should be left on surfaces (for example litter trays) for a minimum of 10 minutes to ensure disinfection.
-Rinse thoroughly with clean fresh water after contact with bleach and dry well.
+- Leave the bleach solution on surfaces for a minimum of 10 minutes.
+Rinse thoroughly with clean, fresh water after contact with bleach and dry well.

 - Administer all medications as prescribed.